japgolly/scalajs-react/doc/TESTING.md

 }
 ```

-# `ReactTestUtils [DEPRECATED IN 3.0.0]`
+# `LegacyReactTestUtils [DEPRECATED IN 3.0.0]`

-The main bucket of testing utilities lies in `japgolly.scalajs.react.test.ReactTestUtils`.
+The main bucket of testing utilities lies in `japgolly.scalajs.react.test.LegacyReactTestUtils`.

 Half of the methods delegate to React.JS's [React.addons.TestUtils](https://facebook.github.io/react/docs/test-utils.html)
 (for which there is a raw facade in `japgolly.scalajs.react.test.raw.ReactAddonsTestUtils` if you're interested).